fwalcott/CodeChallenge/README.md

-finish number One and Two
+Finished number One and Two

 # Data Structures and Algorithms